-- 4. Normally Open Motion Output Relay (1 of 6) - 5.
-Receiver Printed Circuit Board - 6.
-Active E-STOP Relay - 1.
+- 4. Active E-STOP LED - 2.
+Normally Open Motion Output Relay (1 of 10) - 3.
+Receiver Printed Circuit Board - 5.
+Active E-STOP Relay - 6.
+Motion Relay LED - 1.
 Turn on the power to the receiver.
 The Telegram LED should flash once to indicate that the microprocessor is functioning properly. - 2.
 Insert the key into the transmitter key switch and turn to the ON position.
 The transmitter Power LED should flash red indicating the start of a self-test.
 This self-test checks for the following. - The software is functioning properly. - The motion push-buttons are not pressed down. - 3.
 After the diagnostic test the following should occur. - The Power LED should flash green. - The Telegram LED should flash on the Receiver Printed Circuit Board to indicate that the receiver is detecting a valid signal from the transmitter. - 4.
 Pull out the Active E-STOP push-button.
 The following should occur. - The Active E-STOP LED on the Receiver Printed Circuit Board should turn on. - 5.
 Test the Active E-STOP function by pushing in the Active E-STOP push-button on the transmitter.
 The following should occur. - The Active E-STOP LED on the Receiver Printed Circuit Board turns off.

-- 6. Pull the Active E-STOP push-button out.
+- 6. Pull the Active E-STOP push-button out and press the START/HORN push-button.
 Activate the motion push-buttons to test the crane functions.
 Confirm that the crane moves appropriately and that the LEDs corresponding to the motion relays turn on. - 7.
 Push in the Active E-STOP push-button and turn the key switch to OFF.
 The following should occur. - The Active E-STOP LED on the Receiver Printed Circuit Board turns off. - The Telegram LED on the Receiver Printed Circuit Board turn off. - 8.
-If all transmitter and receiver functions work properly, the system is ready for use.

-NOTE: If you experienced any problems during this test refer to Chapter 4 Troubleshooting PulseStar•jr. for help, or call Electromotive Systems.
+If all transmitter and receiver functions work properly, the system is ready for use. - NOTE: If you experienced any problems during this test refer to Chapter 4 Troubleshooting PulseStar•jr. for help, or call Electromotive Systems.